Chief Executive: Chris Johnson

 Paul Eeles is Chief Executive of Pure Multimedia, moved to the Wirral after studying Art and Computer Science (BA Hons) at Chester University in 1997.
 Paul became a Web Developer for Parity Computers Ltd, before leaving to join Pure Multimedia in 2001.
 Pure Multimedia became subject of a management buy out later in 2005.

-Since then, the company has involved with a number of projects; PicDesk (web based photographic archiving system), OurNET (TSB’s DISE project) on-line presence, and helped start the electronic on-line music magazine 'Electric Plums'.
+Since then, the company has involved with a number of projects; PicDesk (web based photographic archiving system), OurNET (TSB’s DISE project) on-line presence, and helped found and start the electronic on-line music magazine 'Electric Plums'.

 Video Journalist: Tom Dootson